Investing in Your Sales Development: A Must for Success

 Taking Control of Your Sales Career

-While your organisation might provide excellent product training, the responsibility for developing your salesmanship ultimately rests with you.
+While your organization might provide excellent product training, the responsibility for developing your salesmanship ultimately rests with you.
 The most successful professionals in any field understand that genuine mastery requires personal investment.

 What skills will you commit to developing this quarter?